Twenty 4 Seven: 2010-present: Lineup changes and returning members

 Towards the end of 2022, Twenty 4 Seven announced on their social media accounts that Stay-C would be returning to the group for performances in 2023, alongside former Cappella member Kelly Overett.
+Two lineups of Twenty 4 Seven existed at this time: One consisting of Nance, Jacks and Hanks, and the second one consisting of Stay-C and Kelly.
+Both performed similar sets, except Stay-C and Kelly also performed a medley of past Cappella hits.